Landfield Drive Parking Rules

 - Rule 11.
 A monetary value of £300 per month has been set for each of the nine communal parking space.

 - Rule 12.
-Each property will now only be granted two parking permits.
+Each property is provided with two parking permits.
+This ensure fair and equal use for all Landfield Drive Properties.
 Additional permits must be applied for and will only be granted with the approval of the other 26 properties owners.

 Rule 1.
 Each Landfield Drive property owns an equal 1/27th share of the 9 Communal Parking facilities.